ipld/ipld/docs/schemas/using/authoring-guide.md

 * Bytes: May appear as `Bytes` for a component specifier or `bytes` as a typedef.
 There are no additional specifiers for byte array length and there is no way to specify a single byte.
 The `byteprefix` Union representation type is a special case indicating a single byte dictates the type of the proceeding bytes, see below.
 * List: Is inferred by the `[Type]` shorthand for both typedefs and inline component specification.
 The token "List" is not used in the Schema DSL and all Lists must have value type specified (although Unions allow for significant flexibility here).
 * Map: Is inferred by the `{KeyType:ValueType}` shorthand for both typedefs and inline component specification.
 The token "Map" is not used in the Schema DSL and all Maps must have key and value type specified (although Unions allow for significant flexibility here).
 * Link: The `&` token prefixing a type is used as a shorthand for links.
 A generic link to an untyped resource uses the special `&Any`, while a link where there is an expected type to be found uses that type name as a hinting mechanism, `&Foo`.
-See below and [Links and IPLD Schemas](../../links/) for more information.
+See below and [Links in IPLD Schemas](/docs/schemas/features/links/) for more information.
 * Union: Appears as `union` following `type` and the Union's type name.
 * Struct: Appears as `struct` following `type` and the Struct's type name.
 * Enum: Appears as `enum` following `type` and the Enum's type name.